- UCAS Code: NL41

 - Year 1: the first year module looks at consumers and industries, with markets, market failure and the role of government, unemployment and inflation.
 No previous knowledge of economics is assumed but the class is also suitable if you've studied the subject before

 - Year 2: you'll take core classes in microeconomics and macroeconomics and choose from a number of optional classes

 - Year 3: as a third-year student, you will study a combination of core and optional classes to develop the foundations laid in Years 1 and 2 with a view to Honours study

 - Year 4: optional classes complement the areas of microeconomics and macroeconomics.
 You'll also write a dissertation

 Teaching includes lectures, seminars, tutorials and workshops, all taking place in excellent accommodation with Wi-Fi access.
-Library and other study facilities are excellent, as are all of the resources to make your life as a student fulfilling and enjoyable.
+The library and other study facilities are excellent, as are all of the resources to make your life as a student fulfilling and enjoyable.

 As a BA student, you'll find that one of the most important resources available to you is being part of the Strathclyde Business School community.
 One example of this is the Strathclyde Business School Blog, used extensively by staff and students to showcase our activities.